-TicketSmarter is partnering with more than 300 colleges and universities this football season
+TICKETSMARTER IS PARTNERING WITH MORE THAN 300 COLLEGES AND UNIVERSITIES THIS FOOTBALL SEASON

-/EIN News/ -- OVERLAND PARK, Kan., Sept.
-07, 2022 (GLOBE NEWSWIRE) -- As fall sports return to campuses around the country, TicketSmarter is proud to announce that it is supporting student-athletes from more than 300 individual colleges and universities as well as more than 35 conferences through current partnerships.
+/EIN News/ -- LENEXA, Kansas, Sept.
+08, 2022 (GLOBE NEWSWIRE) -- Digital Ally, Inc. (NASDAQ: DGLY), As fall sports return to campuses around the country, TicketSmarter, a Digital Ally Company (Nasdaq: DGLY), is proud to announce that it is supporting student-athletes from more than 300 individual colleges and universities as well as more than 35 conferences through current partnerships.

 TicketSmarter provides college sports fans and universities with a safe and secure platform to buy or resell tickets for events both on and off campus.
 Those may range from football games this fall to guest speaker series and performing arts productions.
 TicketSmarter offers the same service for collegiate conferences as well for end-of-season competitions like the Big Ten Men’s and Women’s Basketball Tournaments.